matjlars/funky/README.md

 MVC Example / Tutorial:
 -----------

 Let's make a simple blog.
-This will solidify using Janky services, as well as how to use MVC ideas.
+This will solidify using Funky services, as well as how to use MVC ideas.

 1) Make a new file for you blog controller (DOCROOT/../controllers/blog.php)
 2) Make a basic class called `blog` (NOTE: it is important that the class name matches the file name)